Is your rent fair?

 Most Affordable

-US cities ranked by highest median rent.
+US cities ranked by lowest median rent.
 Cities with 15,000+ residents.
 Researched market data, updated monthly.

 Landlords have always known what the market will bear.
 Now you do too.